Summer Campfires: How to Enjoy Them Safely and Legally

 In or near a forest

-Before starting a fire in or near a forest, make sure you follow these rules:
+Before making a campfire in or near a forest, make sure you follow these rules:

 • Clear all dead wood, branches, scrub, dead leaves and humus from an area large enough to prevent the fire from spreading.